protiumx/blog/articles/005/content.md

 }
 ```

 Our `request` rule says: a `request_line` optionally followed by `headers` followed by a new line, then optionally followed by the `body`.
-With optionally I make reference to the `?` mark which is a repetion operator (those who are familiar with regex expressions should understand this right away) and means that something ` can occur zero or one times`.
+With optionally I make reference to the `?` mark which is a repetition operator (those who are familiar with regex expressions should understand this right away) and means that something ` can occur zero or one times`.
 For our `request_line` we will match the standard as follows:

 ```